SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 # Configuring a Disk for Exchange Server, and Setting Integrity Streams After or While Formatting a Volume

-The disk setting examples below are based on a recommended disk configuration for Exchange server databases but you can use these for any other workload of course.
-If you want other settings, just replace the values of the examples by values required for your use or applications (GPT / MBR, allocation unit size, partition formatting type NTFS/ReFS/FAT32/etc...).
+The disk configurations used in this article are based on the recommended disk configuration for Exchange server databases, but you can use these for any other workload of course.
+If you want other settings, just replace the values of the examples by values required for your use or applications (GPT / MBR, allocation unit size, partition formatting type NTFS/ReFS/FAT32, etc...).

 The disk configuration recommendation for Exchange 2016/2019 is the following: